 "Trapped here in a series of Baconian cages, a contorted Freud hovers from panel to panel like a coiled spring about to shoot out of the flat, airless picture plane."

 Ghent Altarpiece - Painting by Hubert van Eyck and Jan van Eyck

-The Ghent Altarpiece (or the Adoration of the Mystic Lamb, Dutch: Het Lam Gods) is a large and complex fifteenth-century polyptych altarpiece in St Bavo's Cathedral, Ghent, Belgium.
-It was started c. the mid-1420s and finished before 1432, and is attributed to the Early Netherlandish painters and brothers Hubert and Jan van Eyck.
-The altarpiece is viewed as a masterpiece of European art and one of the world's treasures.
+The Ghent Altarpiece (or the Adoration of the Mystic Lamb, Dutch: Het Lam Gods) is a complex fifteenth-century polyptych altarpiece in St Bavo's Cathedral, Ghent, Belgium.
+It was started in the mid-1420s and was finished around 1432.

 Three Studies for Figures at the Base of a Crucifixion - Triptych by Francis Bacon